Qqwakcheol/Edgar-Margin-OP-/README.md

 - **Key Metric Evaluated:** Operating Profit Margin ($Operating\,Income \div Gross\,Revenue$) across recent 10-K (Annual Report) filings.

 ## Key Technical Implementations
-- Def function iterating through each cik: 1.
-Response (SEC) file identified --> 2. converted to json--> 3.
-Dig deeper and get the json element for us-gaap figures
+- Def function iterating through each cik:
+- 1. Response (SEC) file identified -->
+  2. 2. converted to json-->
+  3. Dig deeper and get the json element for us-gaap figures
-4. Revenue and OP identified within us-gaap 5. convert data to df and filter for 10K only and the recent 3 years etc. 6. then executes the iteration from line 77 onward 8. merged and turned into pivot df in later lines
+  4. Revenue and OP identified within us-gaap
+  5. convert data to df and filter for 10K only and the recent 3 years etc.
-- **SEC EDGAR API Protocol:** Embedded compliant User-Agent headers required by the SEC to prevent automated bot blocks.
-- **Dynamic US-GAAP Mapping:** Handled non-standardized XBRL taxonomy variations (e.g., parsing multiple financial tags like `RevenueFromContractWithCustomerExcludingAssessedTax` and `SalesRevenueNet` depending on the company's reporting structure).
-- **Data Pipeline:** Leveraged `pandas` to clean, merge, deduplicate 10-K forms, and pivot complex nested JSON metrics into structured analytical tables.
+  6. then executes the iteration from line 77 onward
+  7. merged and turned into pivot df in later lines

 ## Sample Analytical Output
 ```text